ysyk2021/the-path-to-greatness-embracing-failure-and-learning-from-mistakes-on-the-journey-to-achieving/src/chapter-7-2.md

-Chapter: Recognizing Efforts and Hard Work
+Recognizing Efforts and Hard Work
 ==========================================

 In this chapter, we explore the importance of recognizing efforts and hard work on the path to greatness.
 We delve into the benefits of acknowledging and celebrating the dedication and perseverance required to achieve goals.
 By understanding the value of recognizing efforts, individuals can stay motivated, build resilience, and continue striving for greatness.